 Susie Burrell’s top tips to sustainably overhaul your diet

-• Start when you have time to focus 100%.
+1. Start when you have time to focus 100 percent.

-Do you have the right mindset for weight loss?
+Do you have the right mindset to lose weight?

 The CSIRO has developed a free, personalised online tool to help Australians better understand their unique dietary mindset in 2021.
-The aim of the tool is to help people find ways to combat potential motivation slumps that will no doubt occur in the year ahead.
+The aim of the tool is to help people find ways to combat potential motivation slumps.
+Which will no doubt occur in the year ahead.

-Based on psychology and behavioural science, the Start Strong Diet Quiz assesses people’s personal goals, values and willingness to change, with the results providing a motivational “map” to guide people who want to improve their health in the year ahead.
+Based on psychology and behavioural science, the Start Strong Diet Quiz assesses people’s personal goals, values and willingness to change.
+The results provide a motivational “map” to guide people who want to improve their health in the year ahead.

-The quiz looks at what can motivate you personally to make healthy changes to your lifestyle, including whether you’re more motivated to change your diet, exercise more or lose some weight.
+The quiz looks at what can motivate you personally to make healthy changes to your lifestyle.
+This includes whether you’re more motivated to change your diet, exercise more or lose weight.
 It also provides practical tips based on your individual lifestyle choices, interests and goals to help personalise a weight-loss plan that you won’t end up hating.

-CSIRO behavioural scientist Dr Emily Brindal says understanding people’s reasons for starting a serious weight-loss program is essential if they’re going to stay committed once those shiny New Year’s resolutions have lost their lustre.
+CSIRO behavioural scientist Dr Emily Brindal says understanding people’s reasons for starting a serious weight-loss program is essential if they’re going to stay committed.
+Especially once those shiny New Year’s resolutions have lost their lustre.

-“‘New year, new me’ resolutions can often be spur of the moment, and we all know that, despite best intentions, motivation levels often drop as challenges present,” she says.
+“‘New year, new me’ resolutions can often be spur of the moment,” she says.
+“We all know that, despite best intentions, motivation levels often drop as challenges present.

-In addition to the quiz, the CSIRO Total Wellbeing Diet – a scientifically-designed weight-loss program that has helped more than half a million Aussies lose weight – has also launched a new Motivators program which teams new starters with experienced members to keep them accountable and provide support throughout the program.
+In addition to the quiz, the CSIRO Total Wellbeing Diet – a scientifically-designed weight-loss program that has helped more than half a million Aussies lose weight – has also launched a new Motivators program.
+This teams new starters with experienced members to keep them accountable and provide support throughout the program.

 CSIRO research scientist Dr Gilly Hendrie says the new enhancements to the program have been designed to help boost Australians’ chances of weight-loss success after what was undoubtedly a stressful and waistline-expanding 2020.